Pyr-000/YetAnotherStableDiffusion/README.md

 - "Textual Inversion Concepts" from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
 They will be loaded into the text encoder automatically.
 - Prompts can be mixed using prompt weights: When prompts are separated by `;;`, their representation within the text encoder space will be averaged.
 Custom prompt weights can be set by putting a number between the `;;` trailing the prompt.
 If no value is specified, the default value of 1 will be used as the prompt weight.
   - Example: `"Painting of a cat ;3; Photograph of a cat ;1;"` Will yield the text representation of `3/4 * "Painting of a cat" + 1/4 "Photograph of a cat"`
+  - By default, all negative subprompts will be mixed accoring to their weight, and used in place of the unconditional embedding for classifier free guidance (standard "negative prompts").
+In this case, the difference in weights between the positive and negative prompts is not considered, as this is given by the guidance scale (`-cs`).
-  - Note: Prompts with negative weight values are not directly 'subtracted'.
+  - Alternatively, prompts with negative weight values can be directly mixed into the prompt itself, leaving the unconditional embedding untouched (`-mn`, [Additional Flags](#additional-flags)).
+In this case, negative prompts are not directly 'subtracted'.
 Instead, the prompt is amplified in its difference from the negative prompts (moving away from the prompt, in the opposite direction of the negative prompt).
+Relative weight values between positive and negative prompts are considered.
+This way of applying negative prompts tends to be far more chaotic, but can yield interesting results.
+In this mode, a loose list of unwanted attributes as a negative prompt will usually perform worse than a description of the desired image together with negative attributes.

 #
 ## text to image